hbctraining/Intro-to-rnaseq-hpc-O2/lessons/02_assessing_quality.md

 FastQC has a really well documented [manual page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with [more details](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) about all the plots in the report.
 We recommend looking at [this post](http://bioinfo-core.org/index.php/9th_Discussion-28_October_2010) for more information on what bad plots look like and what they mean for your data.

+> **We also have a [slidedeck](https://github.com/hbctraining/Intro-to-rnaseq-hpc-O2/raw/master/lectures/error_profiles_mm.pdf) of error profiles for Illumina sequencing, where we discuss specific FASTQC plots and possible sources of these types of errors.**

 Below are two of the most important analysis modules in FastQC, the **"Per base sequence quality"** plot and the **"Overrepresented sequences"** table.

 The **"Per base sequence quality"** plot provides the distribution of quality scores across all bases at each position in the reads.